pmm1/islandis-login/README.md

 You should compare the value in the `userAgent` field to the value the user has client side to make sure that the request originated from the same user.

-This is all covered in more detail the implementation guide: [vefur.island.is/innskraningarthjonusta/taeknilegar-upplysingar/](https://vefur.island.is/innskraningarthjonusta/taeknilegar-upplysingar/)
+This is all covered in more detail in the implementation guide: [vefur.island.is/innskraningarthjonusta/taeknilegar-upplysingar/](https://vefur.island.is/innskraningarthjonusta/taeknilegar-upplysingar/)

 #### Errors